basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/quick-start.md

     .save(table_name)
 ```

-Lets check that the write was successful by reading the TS table into a new DataFrame:
+Let's check that the write was successful by reading the TS table into a new DataFrame:

 ```python
 sqlContext = SQLContext(sc)